Chapter 26 : Off-kilter

 First rule of RoR parties:

-You don’t talk about RoR parties.
+Don't talk about RoR parties.

 Second rule: once you’re in a RoR party, you’re in.
 There’s no coming out unless you are completely one-hundred-percent sober (trust me, there are tests).
 We wouldn’t want Filch to find some drunken teenager roaming around the castle at two thirty in the morning, now would we?
 That’d just be poor taste.
+Please keep the drunken wanderings within the pre-approved confines of the premises.

 Most of the time, anyway.